diku-dk/su-guides/guides/CSharpStyle.md

 an automated tool (e.g., a GUI designer).
 You will most likely not encounter or need partial classes in this course.

 ## Namespaces
-There should be one class per file.
-This is to keep source files small.
+There should be one namespace per file.
+This is done to keep source files small.
 To make sure this is done correctly the file scoped namespace is always used.
 The file scoped namespace is defined like so `namespace MyNamespace;` and has the added benefit of removing one unnecessary indent in your code.
+You should add this to the top of your code before packages such that you do not override existing packages.

 Your namespaces should represent the file path you are in, so you might have a namespace insides your project folder called `MyNamespace`.
-If one were to add a folder inside the project folder called IO, then the namespace for all the code in that fold should be `MyNamespace.IO`.
-And if a folder is added inside the aforementioned IO folder called Console, then the name for all the code in that folder should be `MyNamespace.IO.Console`.
+If one were to add a folder inside the project folder called IO, then the namespace for all the code in that folder should be `MyNamespace.IO`.
+And if a folder is added inside the aforementioned IO folder called Console, then the name for all the code inside that folder should be `MyNamespace.IO.Console`.

 ## Minimize indentation when doing control flow

-It was mention in the **Line width** section it is prefered to have short lines such that the code can be read faster.
+It was mentioned in the **Line width** section it is prefered to have short lines such that the code can be read faster.
 One way to make lines shorter is by considering the control flow in ones code.
-Let us start by considering a case study with for loops, this is a code segment from the method `ProcessEventsSequentially` in the GameEventBus class from DIKUArcade in the commit from 2021 Mar 26, 2021.
+Let us start by considering a case with for loops, this is a code snippet from the method `ProcessEventsSequentially` in the GameEventBus class from DIKUArcade in the commit from 2021 Mar 26, 2021.
 ```csharp
 foreach(GameEventType eventType in processOrder) {
     if (_eventQueues != null) {